Høje-Taastrup Municipality: Roads

 The Holbæk Motorway bisects the municipality east-to-west, and is a major roadway connecting Copenhagen through Roskilde to Holbæk; it extends all the way to the tip of Sjællands Odde, a peninsula sticking out into the Kattegat where a ferry connects to Denmark's mainland (the Jutland peninsula) at the town of Ebeltoft.
 Additionally Motorring 4 splits off from the Holbæk Motorway at the municipality's eastern border leading to the various motorways servicing the northern parts of Zealand.
 The municipality's good position in the traffic network has led to the development of Høje-Taastrup Transportation Center, which includes Carlsberg Brewery's huge bottle depot.

 The West Forest is located where the three municipalities of Høje-Taastrup, Albertslund, and Ledøje-Smørum border on one another.
 It is part of a system of green areas surrounding the Copenhagen metropolitan area.
 It offers an extensive system of hiking and bike trails through grass and marsh areas.
 It connects to other parts of the greenway system, allowing one to seamlessly make a tour around the metropolitan area.

 Another throughway in this municipality is historic Roskilde Way (Roskildevej), which runs from Copenhagen to Roskilde.
 The first major road connecting these two cities was built in 1642 by King Christian IV.
 It was called The King's Road (Kongevejen), and was replaced in the 18th century by the current roadway.
 At Hedehusene, one of the towns in the municipality, the road changes name to Copenhagen Way (Københansvej), i.e. the road leading from Roskilde to Copenhagen.
 The Holbæk Motorway runs into, and has replaced part of the old Roskilde Way.

 Road signs indicating that one is leaving the Copenhagen metropolitan area are mounted within the municipality, where the suburban residential area gives way to the countryside, and the more agricultural side of the municipality.

 Høje-Taastrup municipality was not merged with other municipalities on 1 January 2007 as the result of nationwide Kommunalreformen ("The Municipal Reform" of 2007).

 The three railway station towns

 The towns of Høje Taastrup, Taastrup, and Hedehusene are railway station towns in the Greater Copenhagen Authority (Hovedstadens Udviklingsråd (HUR)).
 The station at Høje Taastrup is one of the largest in Denmark and offers excellent local (Copenhagen-area), regional (including Roskilde, Holbæk and Kalundborg), and national and even international train connections (for example, to Hamburg, Germany).

 Høje Taastrup

 The town of Høje Taastrup is a new development, centered on the train station.
-Behind the town hall lies the old village of Høje Taastrup, with its typical country church, picturesque thatch-roofed buildings, and a village pond complete with duck houses.
+Behind the former town hall lies the old village of Høje Taastrup, with its typical country church, picturesque thatch-roofed buildings, and a village pond complete with duck houses.
 It is a reminder of the area's agricultural past.
 The farmland that used to lie in the vicinity of the old village has been pretty much developed as of 2005.